fbpx

 Tamaki Maori Village in Rotorua in New Zealand, a review featured by top US travel blogger, Marcie in Mommyland.

 After doing a ton of research on Maori villages in Rotorua, it seemed like most families and other family travel bloggers were impressed with the Tamaki Village over the others.
-So, that’s the one I booked for all 11 members of our family.
+So, that’s the one I booked for all 11 family members.

 Tamaki Maori Village Expectations Vs. Reality

-The only exposure my family has had to Maori cultural has been at the Polynesian Cultural Center on Oahu and at Hawaiian luaus.
-I was thinking it would be similar to a luau where we’d be shuffled into a large room, handed watered-down Mai Tais, and eat dinner while watching some performers.
+My family’s only exposure to Maori culture has been at the Polynesian Cultural Center on Oahu and at Hawaiian luaus.
+I was thinking it would be similar to a luau, where we’d be shuffled into a large room, handed watered-down Mai Tais, and eat dinner while watching some performers.

-I was expecting a lot of kitsch and was prepared to roll my eyes at corny jokes.
+I expected a lot of kitsch and was prepared to roll my eyes at corny jokes.

 I’m happy to report that the Tamaki Maori Village blew me away and surpassed all my expectations tenfold.
-They showcased Maori culture in a very respectful and dignified way and I actually teared up a few times.
+They showcased Maori culture respectfully and dignifiedly, and I teared up a few times.

-It’s one of the best cultural experiences I have ever done and it’s no wonder why TripAdvisor named it the number #7 best experience in the world.
+It’s one of the best cultural experiences I have ever had, and it’s no wonder TripAdvisor named it the #7 best experience in the world.

 Tamaki Maori Village in Rotorua in New Zealand, a review featured by top US travel blogger, Marcie in Mommyland: Boy poses with a Maori Warrior at the Tamaki Maori Village in Rotorua, New Zealand